TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

 /**
  * scaffold-ScriptHammer-Admin.js
  *
- * A Node.js script that overwrites/creates all files from the
+ * A Node.js script that overwrites/creates all files from this “ScriptHammer + Admin” tutorial.
- * “ScriptHammer + Admin Dashboard” tutorial in one go.
  *
  * USAGE:
  *   npm run scaffold-ScriptHammer-Admin